 We do not currently offer 2-Factor Authentication to new SpiderOak One users.
 If you are a legacy user who already has 2-factor authentication enabled on your account, here is the process to request a token.

-Any time you log in to your SpiderOak One account via the web or a mobile device, you will need to provide your current username, password, AND a 'token'.
+Any time you log in to your SpiderOak One account via the web, you will need to provide your current username, password, AND a 'token'.
 The 'token' will be sent to your mobile device and should be entered directly after your password with no spaces or marks between them.
 For example, if your password is 'red' and the token reads '1234' then you would simply enter 'red1234'.

 Each 2-Factor Authentication token you receive is good for twelve hours and can be created here: Token Request.
 The text message you receive will look similar to the below: